Hyacinthus Orientalis (Dutch Hyacinth)

 Flowers

-Potted Hyacinths come in many colours including blues, pinks, yellow and red. - Photo by Photo Spock.
+Potted Hyacinths come in many colours including blues, pinks, yellow, red and white.

 They'll start smelling as soon as they open, however it will usually be several days before the fragrance increases in potency.